Kaʻiulani: Education and unrest in Hawaii 1879–1893

 From a young age, governesses and private tutors educated Kaʻiulani starting with a British woman, Marion Barnes, from 1879 until her early death of pneumonia in 1884, and then an American woman, Gertrude Gardinier, who became her favorite governess.
 After Gardinier's marriage in 1887, her governesses included a French woman, Catalina de Alcala or D'Acala, and a German woman, Miss Reiseberg, with whom Kaʻiulani did not develop as strong a bond.
 Her governesses taught her reading, writing letters (often to relatives), music practices and social training.
 She also read biographies about her namesake, Queen Victoria.
 She would become fluent in the Hawaiian, English, French and German languages.

 Kalākaua championed future Hawaiian leaders attaining a broader education with his 1880 Hawaiian Youths Abroad program.
 His niece Kaʻiulani was not the first Hawaiian royal to study abroad.
-The Hawaiian government sent her cousins David Kawānanakoa (known as Koa), Edward Abnel Keliʻiahonui and Jonah Kūhiō Kalanianaʻole to attend Saint Matthew's Episcopal Day School in the United States in 1885.
+The Hawaiian government sent her cousins (Note: These three brothers were the biological sons of David Kahalepouli Piʻikoi and Victoria Kinoiki Kekaulike, a younger sister of Queen Kapiʻolani.
+Edward Keliʻiahonui was hānai (informally adopted) by Princess Poʻomaikelani while Kawānanakoa and Kūhiō were hānai by Kalākaua and Kapiʻolani.)
+David Kawānanakoa (known as Koa), Edward Abnel Keliʻiahonui and Jonah Kūhiō Kalanianaʻole to attend Saint Matthew's Episcopal Day School in the United States in 1885.
 Keliʻiahonui died young in 1887 while Kawānanakoa and Kūhiō traveled to England in 1890 to finish their education a few months after Kaʻiulani's own departure for an education abroad.

 Months after the death of Kaʻiulani's mother, Likelike, political unrest gripped Hawaii.
 Local businessmen accused Kalākaua's cabinet under Prime Minister Walter Murray Gibson of influence peddling in elections and manipulation of legislative governance.
 Although the Gibson cabinet was replaced by the Reform Cabinet, the business community remained dissatisfied.
 The Committee of Thirteen businessmen under the leadership of Lorrin A. Thurston, drafted what became known as the Bayonet Constitution, codifying the legislature as the supreme authority over the monarchy's actions.
 Thurston is believed to have been the principal author of the new constitution.
 Presented to Kalākaua for his signature on July 6, 1887, it limited the power of the monarchy and increased the influence of Euro-American interests in the government.